ibm-cloud-docs/Cloudant/offerings/bluemix.md

 Therefore, these results mean that the rows read value, and consumed read units, can be higher than the number of eventual results you receive.

-In addition, {{site.data.keyword.cloudant_short_notm}} Query must read the document for every row returned by the underlying index so it can execute further filtering required by the selector and passed to the query.
+In addition, {{site.data.keyword.cloudant_short_notm}} Query must read the document for every row that is returned by the underlying index so it can execute further filtering required by the selector and passed to the query.